pi3d/pi3d.github.com/sphinx/FAQ.rst

-      These shaders are based on the 2d_flat shader (as mentioned above) that uses the screen coordinates of each pixel, rather than the interpolated coordinates of 3D polygon uv values, to look up the colour values.
+      These shaders are based on the 2d_flat shader (as mentioned above) that uses the screen coordinates of each pixel, rather than the interpolated coordinates of 3D polygon uv values, to look up the color values.
 The main differences from 2d_flat are 1.
 There are two textures passed to the shader 2.
 There are two sets of x, y, w, h and screen height values passed to the shaders (one for each texture)
       3. There is a time value passed to the shader varying from 0.0 to 1.0